Urinary incontinence FAQs

 What is urinary incontinence and what causes it?

 Urinary incontinence is the involuntary, or unintentional, passing of urine.
 There are many causes of urinary incontinence including infection, medication, weak bladder muscles, a blockage caused by an enlarged prostate, complications from surgery or chronic diseases such as diabetes, multiple sclerosis (MS) and Parkinson's disease.
-Other diseases that affect the bladder nerves or spinal cord could also cause urinary incontinence.
+Other diseases that affect the bladder nerves or spinal cord can also cause urinary incontinence.

 Who gets urinary incontinence?